 Welcome to a multi-part tutorial designed for developers new to Adobe Experience Manager (AEM).
 This tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand, the WKND.
 The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, Client-side libraries, and component development with Adobe Experience Manager Sites.

 The goal for this multi-part tutorial is to teach a developer how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM).
-After completing this tutorial a developer should understand the basic foundation of the platform and with knowledge of common design patterns in AEM.
+After completing this tutorial, a developer should understand the basic foundation of the platform and common design patterns in AEM.

 To make this tutorial closer to a real-world scenario Adobe’s talented UX designers created the mockups for the site using Adobe XD.
 Over the course of the tutorial various pieces of the designs are implemented into a fully author-able AEM site.
 Special thanks to Lorenzo Buosi and Kilian Amendola who created the beautiful design for the WKND site.

 A finished version of the WKND Site is also available as a reference: https://wknd.site/